 ; send them to the Office of Payroll at Princeton University, 701 Carnegie Center, Suite 154, Princeton, NJ 08544; or drop them off at the Office of Human Resources at 2 New South.

 Your completed forms, including the I-9 Employment Eligibility Verification and Personal Data Sheet,

-enable the University to enter your work-related personal information into the University’s data bases for payroll, taxes and, if you choose, direct deposit of your paycheck into a bank account.
-In your binder you will find information about the appropriate documentation you need to complete the I-9 form.
+enable the University to enter your work-related personal information into the University’s databases for payroll, taxes and, if you choose, direct deposit of your paycheck into a bank account.
+In your packet you will find information about the appropriate documentation you need to complete the I-9 form.

 At orientation, we also collect your signed copy of your offer letter.

 Pennsylvania residents also need to fill out form called the State of New Jersey Employee’s Certificate of Non-Residence in New Jersey.

 A parking permit form is included in your new hire packet or you can register on the Transportation & Parking website